MorVo1/imvuck/README.md

 - If you're on linux: `chmod +x imvuck.out`, then `./imvuck.out (optional) filename`
 - Have fun!

 Programs in imvuck are just array with 500 indexes.
 Your pointer is in middle of the array.
 To move it forward use `>`, to move it backwards use `<`.
-To increment the value of value of current array index use `+`, to decrement `-`. `.` prints a char that has ascii code same as the value as value of current index in array.
+To increment the value of value of current array index use `+`, to decrement `-`. `.` prints a char that has ascii code same as the value as value of current index in array. `[` starts the loop, `]` ends it.